LordRafa/AndroidStudioOnDocker/README.md

 # Android Studio On Docker

 Android Studio on Docker.
-Supports USB and KVM with no priviledge flag.
+Supports USB and KVM with no privileged flag.

 # How to use